jvirtanen/JVArgumentParser/README.md

 JVArgumentParser is a simple Objective-C library for parsing command line arguments.
-It respects the POSIX and GNU command line conventions and has an easy yet versantile API.
+It respects the POSIX and GNU command line conventions and has an easy yet versatile API.

 Installation